UrbsLab/STREAMLINE/docs/source/data.md

 # Datasets

+***
 ## Input Data Requirements
 Here we specify the formatting requirements for datasets when running STREAMLINE.
 1. Dataset files are in comma-separated or tab-delimited format with the extension `.txt`, `.csv`, or `.tsv`.
 2. Data columns should represent variables, and rows should represent instances (i.e. samples).
 3. Any missing values in the dataset should be left blank (i.e. NaN) or indicated with the text 'NA'.
     * Do not leave placeholder values for missing values such as 99, -99, or text other than 'NA'.
-4. Dataset files should include a header that gives column lables.
+4. Dataset files should include a header that gives column names.
 5. Data columns should only include the following (column order does not matter):
     * Outcome/Class Label (i.e. the dependant variable) - column indicated by `class_label`
     * Instance Label (i.e. unique identifiers for each instance/row in the dataset) \[Optional] - column indicated by `instance_label`